-This may have some benefit as they may avoid triggering CFC laws of certain jurisdictions that recognize the tax-transparent status of LLCs – and make Nevis LLCs not necessarily seen as tax evasion vehicles, which could help when obtaining banking, in Singapore, Hong Kong or Mauritius to name a few.
+LLCs may be considered tax transparent and may avoid triggering CFC laws of certain jurisdictions that recognize the tax-transparent status of LLCs – this makes Nevis LLCs not necessarily viewed as tax evasion vehicles, which could help when obtaining banking, in Singapore, Hong Kong or Mauritius to name a few.
 Nevis LLCs also have access to fintech solutions such as Transferwise Borderless accounts or Payoneer.

-Because of its legal structure simplicity, its pass-through status and its asset protection features, a Nevis LLC may work either for businesses that are subject to a high degree of liability, for holding and protect assets of group structures or for global professional service business that are looking for a simple setup and want to keep corporate maintenance and ongoing compliance costs low and do not require accepting credit card payments.
+Because of its legal structure simplicity, its potential pass-through status and its asset protection features, a Nevis LLC may work either for businesses that are subject to a high degree of liability, for holding and protecting assets of group structures or for global professional service business that are looking for a simple setup and want to keep corporate maintenance and ongoing compliance costs low, and do not require accepting credit card payments.

-Nevis also stands out for its international trust legislation – an explicit exclusion of foreign law and protection from foreign judgments, enforceable spendthrift provisions, and a statute of limitations of 2 years, among other features, which may make the Nevis Trust one of the most powerful asset protection tools available worldwide and combined with an LLC may certainly build a strong corporate structure for your assets.
+Nevis also stands out for its international trust legislation – an explicit exclusion of foreign law and protection from foreign judgments, enforceable spendthrift provisions, and a statute of limitations of 2 years, among other features, which may make the Nevis Trust one of the most powerful asset protection tools available worldwide, and when combined with an LLC, may certainly create a strong corporate structure for your assets.

 The Cayman Islands have traditionally been the go-to jurisdiction for offshore investment funds and captive reinsurance companies.
 Unlike other offshore jurisdictions which have a two-sided approach when it comes to taxation, the Cayman Islands does not tax either residents or non-residents – there is no direct taxation in Cayman.